 What is your advice to people who want to go to Ethiopia?

 For anyone who loves wildlife, the Ethiopian outdoors and wilderness is the perfect destination!
-I’ve never birded anywhere that has more birds (in shear quantity) than this amazing country!
-The numbers of birds throughout the nation is truly staggering and Ethiopia hosts a number of great mammals as well, including the endangered Ethiopian Wolf and truly impressive Gelada Baboon.
+I’ve never birded anywhere that has more birds (in sheer quantity) than this amazing country!
+The numbers of birds throughout the nation is truly staggering and Ethiopia hosts a wealth of great mammals too, including the endangered Ethiopian Wolf and truly impressive Gelada Baboon.
 The country also has the second highest number of endemic birds in all of Africa (second only to South Africa), making it an essential birding destination.
-However, having said all this, one does need to approach the country with an open mind as some of the accommodations are very basic and are not what one may be accustomed to in the “western world”.
+However, having said all this, one does need to approach the country with an open mind as some of the accommodations are fairly basic and are certainly not what one may be accustomed to in the “western world”.
 Ethiopia is a “developing” country and therefore the infrastructure is not yet up to the standard that one may be used to back home.
-One is also exposed to several interesting and rather diverse cultures, and witnessing an eight year old Afar tribe’s boy strolling around the desert plains of the Awash area of north-eastern Ethiopia in a white robe, AK47 assault rifle slung over his shoulder, and a cleaver hanging from his waist that is nearly the size of his arm, is indeed a sight to behold!
+One is also exposed to several interesting and rather diverse cultures, and witnessing an eight-year-old Afar tribe’s boy strolling around the desert plains of the Awash area of north-eastern Ethiopia in a white robe, AK47 assault rifle slung over his shoulder, and a cleaver hanging from his waist that is nearly the size of his arm, is indeed a sight to behold!
 There is no need to be alarmed though as all these weapons are just for show and “part of their culture”.
 The Ethiopian people (especially in the highlands) are extremely friendly and the country remains one of the safest on earth.
-An open mind and a sense of adventure will go a long way in enjoying the country and its amazing natural history, and I have no doubt that anyone with this attitude will rank Ethiopia as one of the world’s most enjoyable and best birding destinations!
+An open mind and a sense of adventure and humour will go a long way to enjoying the country and its amazing natural history, and I have no doubt that anyone with this attitude will rank Ethiopia as one of the world’s most enjoyable and best birding destinations!
 I cannot recommend and praise our Ethiopian Endemics tour enough!